humzak711/PlagueRAT/README.md

 <b>The ultimate RAT package (IN BETA, STILL IN DEVELOPMENT)

 PlagueRAT comes with 2 main tools;<br>
+PlagueRCE -<br>
-PlagueRCE - Advanced RAT server with built-in shell + CLI, OS detection features and supports end-to-end RSA encryption<br>
+Advanced RAT server with built-in shell + CLI, OS detection features and supports end-to-end RSA encryption<br>
 Built to be used as a dedicated server for large scale RAT operations, serves as a backdoor to allow RCE on<br>
 singular, or multiple targets at once<br>

 *COMING SOON*<br>
+PlagueGEN -<br>
-PlagueGEN - Advanced payload generator to generate payloads fully compatible with PlagueRCE <br>
+Advanced payload generator to generate payloads fully compatible with PlagueRCE<br>

 This is still a work-in-process, feel free to make a pull request and I will look at it.</b><br>